-Crosstown street intersections are a major obstacle to the transformation of Midtown Manhattan.
-New Haven has done something remarkable that, if replicated, can impact all communities, large and small.
-Perhaps Manhattan can be the first to follow New Haven's lead.
+New Haven has done something remarkable with key streets that, if replicated, can impact communities large and small.
+Perhaps Manhattan, where crosstown street intersections leave much to be desired, can be the first to follow New Haven's lead.

 We have always been laser-focused on streets and how they are either dominated by traffic or supportive of social life and local businesses.
 It is intersections that offer the most opportunity to change the perception of a street, shifting its role from a vehicle through-way to that of a connector between a socially active set of corners.